Alipsa/munin/README.md

     - Download the munin-[version].jar file from https://github.com/perNyfelt/munin/releases/latest
     - Copy the jar to a directory of your choice
     - create a application-prod.properties file and override whatever default config you need
-    - run the application with `java -Dspring.profiles.active=prod -jar munin-[version].jar`
+    - run the application with `java -Dspring.profiles.active=prod -jar munin-[version]-exec.jar`
       or create a bash starter script and make it run as a [Linux service](https://linuxconfig.org/how-to-create-systemd-service-unit-in-linux) or [Windows service](https://github.com/winsw/winsw).
       See the [Spring documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/deployment.html#deployment-service)